 I am writing this blog because I want others to know…and I think we can help answer the problem.

 We can..love others as ourselves.
-Personally, I think people are beautiful.
+I think people are beautiful.
 I love to sit in the mall and stare as people walk by.
 I am awestruck by all the variety.
 Why?
 Because it directs my attention back to God.
 We all look so different.
 Not a single person alike.
 It blows my mind!
 God is so stinkin’ cool!
-He is a masterful, creative, original, detailed and yet organized painter.
+He is a masterful, creative, original, detailed, and yet organized painter in His color book.

 Learn to love God’s unique design.